-If your store card accounts are in arrears or heading into ‘persistent debt’, then we could help you resolve these and get your finances back on track.
-With a consolidation loan, you could stop interest rates and charges – leaving you with just one affordable monthly payment to make.
+If your store card accounts are in arrears or heading into ‘persistent debt’, then we could help you repay this and get your finances back on track.
+With a debt consolidation loan, you could repay your creditors, leaving you with just one affordable monthly payment to make.

 Want to find out more?
 Continue reading!Get My Loan

 A store card is a type of credit card which can only be used in certain shops.
-Similar to credit cards, you use these to buy goods and then make repayments at a later date.
-The problem is though, many store cards possess high interest rates – which often kick in after an introductory period.
+Like credit cards, you use these to buy goods and then make repayments at a later date.
+The problem is though, many store cards come with high interest rates.

 Before you know it, a small purchase has turned into something with huge consequences.
-With mounting financial pressures and growing interest, paying off a store card can sometimes feel like an impossible task.
+With growing financial pressures and growing interest, paying off a store card can sometimes feel like an impossible task.

-Similar to many questions relating to financial matters, this answer depends on your circumstances.
+Like many questions relating to money, this answer depends on your situation.
 If you’re struggling to meet the repayments though and you have large amounts of store card debt, you probably have too many.

 Another way to determine if you have too many store cards is to consider your credit utilization ratio.
-This is an indicator of how much credit you have available and – generally – it’s recommended to keep this at around 30%.
+This is an indicator of how much credit you have available and how much of your credit you are using.
+Usually it is recommended to keep this at around 30%.

 However, they also have several negatives.
 For example:

-To determine whether debt consolidation is worth it for store cards, you should ensure you’re ultimately paying less than you otherwise would have done.
+To determine whether debt consolidation is worth it for store cards, you should make sure you’re total payment is less than you what it would be if you didn’t have a consolidation loan.

-For example, one store card provider – once customers have passed the introductory period – charges interest rates of 29.9% APR.
-If you held several store cards, owing £500, £200, and £300 on each at similar rates, it would mean over two years you would repay a total of almost £1,300.
+For example, if you held three store cards, owing £500, £200, and £300 on each at Representative 29.9% APR, it would mean over two years you would repay a total of almost £1,300 to clear the original debt assuming you didn't spend any more.

 This also doesn’t take into consideration other debts which you might have.
 By combining all of these into one loan, you might find debt consolidation is certainly worth it.